How to Sew a DIY Robe

 Take Your Measurements

 Use your measuring tape to measure your bust and hip.
 The biggest of these numbers will be used to determine the waist of your robe.
-Since most robes are loose, you may want to add a few inches to this number for ease.
-I added 3" extra.
+Since most robes are loose, you may want to add a few inches to this number for ease, unless you're looking for a fitted robe.
+(I added 3 extra inches to make mine extra comfy.)

 Determine How Much Fabric You Need

 Take your length number and multiply this number by 2.
 This will determine how many yards of fabric you want to buy.
-I chose to make a long robe so I bought 2.5 yards of fabric.
+I chose to make a long robe, so I bought 2.5 yards of fabric.
+You may need to buy more or less fabric depending on how long you chose your robe to be.

 Fold Your Fabric